-If you’ve read some of our previous posts, you know that context is key when mixing.
+If you’ve read some of our previous posts, such as “what is mixing?“, you know that context is key when mixing.
 In that case, muting and soloing tracks seems sacrilegious.
 The mix must sound great as a whole, so why worry about an individual track devoid of contact?
 While proper mixing must take place with all elements in mind, some tweaks are better made alone.
 For instance, you’ll want to solo a track to check how it’s affected by slight changes in EQ or compression.
 Or, consider pitch correction on a vocal track.
 You’ll eventually want to hear how minor vocal adjustments sound against the rest of the song.
 But when making these small changes, sometimes soloing the vocal track is necessary or helpful to fine-tune.

 This also goes for other mix adjustments, from adding compression to drum hits to syncing up guitar notes.
 Muting and soloing gives you the auditory space to hone in on a specific task before jumping back into the big picture.